assenavmai/CodeClinicCpp/README.md

 As part of that testing, the U.S. Navy compiles an exhaustive list of weather statistics, wind speed, air temperature, barometric pressure.
 You can browse this data by pointing your web browser at lpo.dt.navy.mil.
 You'll find several weather summaries, webcam, and the raw data they collect every five minutes archived as standard text files.
 For anyone living or working on Lake Pend Oreille, weather statistics are an important part of everyday life.
 Average wind speed can be very different than median wind speed, especially if you're on a small boat in the middle of the lake.

+**NOTE:** The website [http://lpo.dt.navy.mil/]() has now gone offline.
+You can access the data from this [repository](https://github.com/lyndadotcom/LPO_weatherdata) to access the data statically instead of making an HTTP call.

 #### Problem at Hand